-After a night's rest, Jesus and his companions left Bethany, about 2 miles east of Jerusalem, to make their way towards the eastern slope of the mount of Olives.
-He sent two of his disciples into a small village, probably Bethphage ("house of unripe figs"), to get a donkey on which He would ride into Jerusalem.
+After a night's rest, Jesus and his companions left Bethany to make their way towards the eastern slope of the mount of Olives.
+He sent two of his disciples into a small village, Bethphage ("house of unripe figs"), to get a donkey on which He would ride into Jerusalem.